 Back in Kyoto tonight you will gather together one last time for a "farewell Japan" dinner with the group.
 Tonight you experience a special performance by a maiko (apprentice geisha), and have the opportunity to learn more about this enigmatic art form and the life of a modern-day geisha.

 This morning after breakfast, your 2022 Garden and Art Tour of Japan in Autumn concludes.

 You can return to Tokyo by train or air to fly home, or depart from Osaka’s Kansai International Airport.
 Perhaps you might like to linger in Japan for a little longer.
 We will be delighted to plan your personal post-tour extension to show you a different part of Japan.
 Please see our Extension Model Itineraries for inspirations!

 Note: The cost of an escorted transfer to your departure airport is not included in our Small Group Tours (as we found many guests choose to stay in Japan a bit longer), but we will be happy to arrange your transfer to next destination or to exit airport.
 Please see our FAQ for more details.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.

-All photographs on this web site are representative and are not a commitment to what may be on view on the day.
+All photographs on this website are representative only and are not a commitment to what may be on view on the day.

 - 13 nights accommodation with daily breakfast

-- Lunches and dinners as specified
+- Meals as specified

 - All public and private transport for the group itinerary